mgimond/Intro-to-git-GitHub/Cloning_a_Github_repo.md

    ```{r}
    git clone https://github.com/jdcolby/repo1.git
    ```
     If you are prompted for a username and password, enter your Github credentials.
-Note that as of August 2021, you cannot use your GitHub password, instead, you must authenticate using either a Token or a SSH authentication.
+Note that as of August 2021, you cannot use your GitHub password, instead, you must authenticate using either a Personal Access Token or an SSH authentication.

    <img src="img/repo_clone_shell.PNG" width="400px" hspace="50"/>